 Alternatively, you could create a .bat file (right-click desktop > New > Notepad) with the following matter:

-Save it as .bat file.
+Save it as a .bat file.

 You can also use a 3rd-party tool, like freeware Process Assassin.
 This tool enables the user to select a Not Responding application and terminate it immediately without calling any other external programs.
 There are options available too.

-Check this post if you want to find out how you can Terminate ALL running applications instantly.
+Check this post if you want to find out how you can terminate ALL running applications instantly.